gtvj/gtvj.github.io/_posts/2017-03-05-a-few-somewhat-advanced-git-tips.md

   - Git
   - Signpost
 ---
 This post describes a few lesser known features of Git.
-It's starting out small but  &#8211; like my [OSX Command Line Essentials](/mac-os-x-command-line-essentials/) &#8211; will be added to as I encounter new things.
+It's starting out small but  to like my [OSX Command Line Essentials](/mac-os-x-command-line-essentials/) to will be added to as I encounter new things.

 For the purposes of the description there are four main areas that I will refer to: